-How Long Does It Take a Water Heater to Heat Up
+How Long Does a Water Heater Take to Heat Up?

-When it comes to water heaters, there’s a huge variety of sizes, types, and fuel or power sources.
-All of these influence how long it takes the water heater to heat up.
+When it comes to water heaters, there is a huge variety of sizes, types, and fuel/power sources.
+All of these variables influence how long it takes the water heater to heat up the water.

 Gas Water Heaters

-Gas boilers are one of the most effective, traditional, ways of heating water in a household.
-Gas has for long been a favorite power-source.
+Gas boilers are some of the most effective and trusted ways of heating water in a home.
+Gas has been a preferred power source for decades.

-One of the benefits is low energy bills.
-Instead of using electric elements, they heat the water using gas burners sitting at the bottom of the tank.
-So, their recovery time is significantly faster.
+One of the major benefits is low energy bills.
+Instead of using electric elements, they heat the water using gas burners at the bottom of the tank.
+This makes their recovery time significantly faster.

-The average gas water heater doesn’t take long to heat a full tank, although this depends on the size.
+The average gas water heater doesn’t take long to heat a full tank, though this depends on its size.
 A 40-gallon tank will take between 30 and 40 minutes whereas an 80-gallon tank will take 60 to 70 minutes.

 Electric Water Heaters